-- 1. No food or drink is allowed in lab. - 2.
-No open-toed shoes are allowed in lab on Hematology Lab Day.

-- 3. You must wear safety goggles when working with any bodily fluids or if splash or spray is anticipated. - 4.
+- 2. No open-toed shoes are allowed in lab on Hematology Lab Day. - 3.
+You must wear safety goggles when working with any bodily fluids or if splash or spray is anticipated. - 4.
 You must wear gloves and possibly gowns when working with tissue specimens or body fluids. - 5.
 Use equipment and any dissection utensils according to instruction only. - 6.
 Do not handle any broken glass.
 Please alert TA's, Instructor, or Lab Manager. - 7.
 Use aseptic technique when working with any specimens or microbes. - 8.
 Wash your hands and clean work area thoroughly before lab and when leaving lab.